Shift and ‘on-call’ work may be required, particularly where manufacturing/production equipment is in continual 24-hour operation.

 - ensuring that manufacturing processes comply with standards at both national and international level

-- working with operating staff to establish procedures, standards, systems and procedures
+- working with operating staff to establish procedures, standards and systems

 - writing management and technical reports and customers’ charters